 Pilot Services will be provided by the competent State Agency (Navigation Agency of the Ministry of Maritime Affairs and Insular Policy).
-The use of Pilots is compulsory for LNG/C and LNG barge to be berthed to the FSRU.
+The use of Pilots is compulsory for LNGC and LNG barge to be berthed to the FSRU.
 The available Pilot services is standby 24 hours per day.
-The request for a Pilot shall be done by the LNG/C agent with at least 72 hours of ETA at the anchorage and 3 hours before the estimated time of unberthing from the FSRU.
+The request for a Pilot shall be done by the LNGC agent with at least 72 hours of ETA at the anchorage and 3 hours before the estimated time of unberthing from the FSRU.
 The Pilot communication will be monitored via VHF Channel.

 The Pilot Boarding Station is at a distance of 3NM from the FSRU.
-Pilot is advisor to the bridge team of the LNG/C (or LNG Barge), while the Master remains in command and is responsible for the safe navigation.
+Pilot as well as the STS Superintendent are advisor to the bridge team of the LNG/CLNGC (or LNG Barge), while the Master remains in command and is responsible for the safe navigation.